 Tags are data set on a device or user to track user attributes or behavior.
 Tags let you dynamically track user interactions for follow-on retargeting campaigns by setting one or more tags when the user interacts with this push.
 For example, if you set a tag “responded-campaign1” then you can target them with another message at a later date, knowing they are active users.
 Alternatively, you can re-engage them with an automated message if they are inactive for a period of time.
 Use the Set a tag button in the Content step of the A/B Tests or Message composers, or set tags through server API calls.

 Urban Airship buckets tags into groups.
-The primary device tag group tracks anything you set from within your app.
+The primary device tag group tracks anything you set from within your app (Engage) or your website (Web Notify only).
 You can also configure additional groups to track, e.g., purchase history or CRM data.
 Search works across all tag groups.

 Learn more about Tag Groups.

 Segments are predefined groupings of your audience that you can construct using combinations of Tags, Lists, Device Properties, and Location, using the Segments Builder.